- Monitor quality continuously across all production traffic

 -

-- Specific span names (comma-separated list)
+- Span names: Score spans with specific names (comma-separated list)

 Scores appear automatically in your logs.
 Each scored span shows:- Score value (0-1 or 0-100 depending on scorer)